jamesrcole/dispGol/README.md

 To see a live example, [click here](http://jamesrcole.github.com/dispGol/).

-The animation is done using the HTML5 canvas.
+The code is pure Javascript and draws the animation on the HTML5 canvas using the [CreateJS](http://createjs.com/) library.
+It also makes minor use of [JQuery](http://jquery.com/).

 Usage